Moult-Chicheboville

 Moult-Chicheboville ([mult ʃiʃbɔvil]) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Moult (the seat) and Chicheboville.
 Moult-Argences station has rail connections to Caen and Lisieux.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Pédouzes, Moult, Ingouville and Chicheboville.

+The Muance river and the Ruisseau des Petits Marais stream flow through the commune.